PREVENT CHILDHOOD OBESITY

 Childhood obesity affects millions of children in the United States.
 These substantially overweight children are at increased risk of impairment or death due to type 2 diabetes and heart disease.
 Other risks include bone and joint problems, asthma, sleeping disorders (which can cause concentration problems in class), and emotional issues.

-obese children often suffer at school from teasing about their appearance and stereotypes regarding their character, due to preconceptions that overweight children are "lazy" or "have no feelings".
+Overweight and obese children often suffer at school from teasing about their appearance and stereotypes regarding their character, due to preconceptions that overweight children are "lazy" or "have no feelings".

 Causes of childhood obesity include: